-16 CCR section 1367.4 requires that the Board informs an applicant for registration as a RP in writing within 11 days of receipt of the initial application form whether the application is complete and accepted for filing or is deficient and what specific information is required.
+16 CCR section 1367.4 requires the Board to inform an applicant for registration as an RP in writing within 11 days of receipt of the initial application form whether the application is complete and accepted for filing or is deficient and what specific information is required.
 The Board is in compliance with this mandated timeframe.